parth-khanolkar/Krypt-Web3-TokenExchange/README.md

 ---
 Installation

-To run the Hoobank Landing Page locally, follow these steps:
+To run the Krypt token exchange website locally, follow these steps:

    Clone the repository: